skeeto/skeeto.github.com/_posts/2014-10-21-C-Object-Oriented-Programming.markdown

 };
 ~~~

 The constructor remains unchanged.
-The casts in the method change to
+The casts in the methods change to
 the macro.

 ~~~c